 Hermione yanked her trunk over her threadbare rug out the door.
 "Coming, Mum, coming."

 The bus ride to the station was irritated and short.
 Hermione arrived just as the train was pulling in.
 Her parents guided her to the ticket station and handed Hermione her student identification.

-"We'll miss you so much, sweetie," whispered her mother, kissing her once on each cheek, her kind, round face filled with worry.
+"We'll miss you so much," whispered her mother, kissing her once on each cheek, her kind, round face filled with worry.
 "Write us over your breaks."

 Her father chuckled.
 "Language," he said.
 "And sweetheart, don't … don't let anyone ... well, don't let them tell you who to be."

-Her parents wrapped her in a swift hug, and just like that she was through the strangely concealed door to the Special Line, where the nine and three-quarters direct to Hogwarts waited, a big maroon train.
-There were only about ten or fifteen students boarding at the London stop, and they already looked very well-acquainted with each other, laughing and chatting and being infuriatingly well-dressed.
+Her parents wrapped her in a swift hug, and just like that, she was through the strangely concealed door to the Special Line.
+The nine and three-quarters direct to Hogwarts waited beyond, a big maroon train purring with energy.
+There were only about ten or fifteen students boarding at the London stop, and they already looked well-acquainted with each other, laughing and chatting and being infuriatingly well-dressed.
 Their trunks varied in size and in designer.
 She couldn't help noticing that not one of them had a shabby one like hers, but she quickly chided herself.
 No, Hermione, you are not embarrassed by how your trunk looks!

 She wheeled her trunk to the train, casting a glance around.
-She had developed her people skills significantly at her old school, so at least she knew not to start a conversation by spouting off the millions of facts she knew.
-But this silence was awkward.
-Several people were glancing over at her, their expressions varying, and Hermione blushed and stared at her worn brown boots.
+Years of friendship with Ron and Harry had given her some social awareness – she knew not to start a conversation by spouting off millions of facts, in any case – but this silence was awkward.
+Several people were glancing over at her, their expressions varied.
+Hermione blushed and stared at her worn brown boots.